60s poster designed for movie adaptation of Milan Kundera’s book.

 Fascinating movie poster design for Distressing God from 1969.
 Czech writer Milan Kundera has shut down the doors with former Czechoslovakia in 1960s with his emigration to France.
 He was not the only one artist, who could not stand the brutality of Communist regime and had urge to free existence.
 Majority of Milan Kundera’s books were banned in Czechoslovakia, similar destiny happened to the movies he co-directed.
 Distressing God was out of distribution and movie posters or any promotional materials were possibly burnt.
 His movie appeared in the cinemas again in the late 1980s, when fall of the Communism was already significant.

-Karel Vaca‘s unique aesthetics and creative freedom made him one of the most influential Czech graphic designers.
+Karel Vaca‘s unique aesthetics and creative freedom made him one of the most prolific and influential Czech poster designer.
 He studied at the Rotter’s school of Advertising Graphics and at the School of Applied Art in Prague.
 Karel Vaca’s extensive portfolio includes over 289 movie poster designs.

 Award Winning Posters by Karel Vaca: